 What’s hard is remembering that the specificity promised by A Course in Miracles is always aimed at healing the actual error, which is a mistaken belief in my mind that I am separate from my brothers and sisters and therefore in competition with them.
 The specificity is always aimed at mistaken belief, not the effects of that belief, however painful or dysfunctional they appear.

 In time, as we practice ACIM principles, and bring them into application in our living, it becomes easier to remember that we are not bodies and that the world is not real.
 The remembering generalizes and reaches the whole of our apparent lives, like how a fire fills the darkness with warmth and light.
 We stop getting so worked up about everything.
-A quiet happiness becomes our default state, forever offering itself to our brothers and sisters, and to the whole world.
+A quiet happiness becomes our default state, forever offering itself to our brothers and sisters and, through them, to the whole world.
 We join together and the fire brightens.
 In its ambient radiant glow, we do nothing because nothing is wrong, nothing is broken.
 Nothing happened so nothing needs to happen.

-And we are at peace.
+And we are – at last and forever, again – at peace.